Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Ok, this next one will blow your mind.

 Imagine that we don't have 4 developers, we have 300 and we want to filter them (by name, country...).
-So you starts planning how to filter your collections, swap the non-filtered one with the filtered...
+So you start planning how to filter your collections, swap the non-filtered one with the filtered...

-Is a way more simple (Again using the same controller as before with the list of developers):
+It is a way more simple (Again using the same controller as before with the list of developers):

 <div ng-non-bindable>
 ```html